percit/Yt2Spotify/GettingAPIs.md

 - Create a new application: Once you are logged in to the Spotify Developer Dashboard, click on the "Create an App" button to create a new application.
 Use "http://localhost:8080/spotify" as Redirect URI

+## Getting youtube playlist ID:
+Go to your target YouTube playlist on the browser.
+On the address bar, you will see something like this: https://www.youtube.com/watch?v=RLykC1VN7NY&list=PLFs4vir_WsTwEd-nJgVJCZPNL3HALHHpF.
+The playlist ID is the characters after “list=” so in the URL above, our playlist ID is PLFs4vir_WsTwEd-nJgVJCZPNL3HALHHpF.